TNeutron/Documate-Automated-Custom-Document-Generation/README.md

 ### Step 2: Make a List
 Make an excel file "NameList'xlsx" with list of names you want to place in the target.
-Fill it up like in the picture.
+Fill it up like in the picture. (or just copy stuff you need to put from your Google Sheets ;) )

 <img src="https://i.imgur.com/bRDLLP1.png" width="400" height="300">